 Huntington Bank offers a number of CD terms.
 This is great if you’re trying to create a CD ladder, with deposits into different CDs at various term lengths.
 That allows you to earn interest at more near-term intervals and get more robust returns on longer-term deposits.
 But in general, the interest rates on those CDs will be low.
 You’ll also have to make a minimum deposit of $1,000.

-One reason you may consider a Huntington Bank CD is if you are already a Huntington customer (though it might be costly for you to open a promotional CD).
+One reason you may consider a Huntington Bank CD is if you are already a Huntington customer.
 You also need to live near a branch because you cannot open a CD online with Huntington Bank.